 The second project involves releasing kiwi on "the Mountain" with O.N.E.
 (Operation Nest Egg).
 This is done using our trained volunteer kiwi rangers to lift partially incubated eggs from the burrows of wild kiwi in the hill country.
 These eggs are then taken to Kiwi Encounter, where the eggs are hatched and the young chicks are cared for until they weigh 1kg.
 At this point a juvenile kiwi is large enough to survive in the wild and can be released into Egmont National Park.

-As part of this project we did an extensive kiwi survey on Mt Taranaki early in 2016.
+As part of this project we are monitoring kiwi in the park.
+In 2016 we did an extensive kiwi survey on Mt Taranaki.
 Unfortunately, the results were not great and we did not hear as many kiwi as hoped.
 What we did discover is that the areas with high kiwi present were in the predator controlled zone, so it confirmed that we need to continue with this work.
+We are now on phase 2 and releasing 20 sub adult, and 7 adult kiwi into the park with transmitters.
+We will be monitoring these birds monthly, up to 3 years to help determine the effect of 1080 operations on kiwi survival.
+The monitoring will address several questions including, dispersal, survival after and in between two 1080 operations, as well as early breeding attempts in a low population.

 In 2016 we did a survey of the Mountain to see where the kiwis were.
 50+ volunteers dedicated their time to assist with the field work and recorder analysis.
 We had people do walk through surveys on 23 tracks, and 101 acoustic recording sites were used.
 TKT Educators worked together with Oakura and Ngaere Schools.